amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

             _ => Trans::None,
         }
     }

+    fn update(&mut self, data: StateData<GameData>) -> Trans<GameData<'a, 'b>> {
+        data.data.update(&data.world);
+        Trans::None
     }
+}
 ```

-The `handle_event` method is executed on every frame before updating, and it's
+The `handle_event` method is executed for every event before updating, and it's
 used to react to events.
 It returns a `Trans`, which is an enum of state machine
 transitions.
 In this case, we're watching for the Escape keycode from the
 Window.
 If we receive it, we'll return `Trans::Quit` which will be used to clean
 up the `State` and close the application.
 All other keyboard input is ignored
 for now.

+The `update` method is executed after events have happened.
+In this instance
+we're just using it to execute our dispatcher.
+More on that later.

 Now that we know we can quit, let's add some code to actually get things
 started!
 We'll use a `run()` function, which returns a Result and thus